Pandnoe/SC1015-Data-Science/README.md

 - HVPlot
+  - The reason for using HVPlot is because it is able to create good visualization of the data quickly and easily, which in our case, it is extremely useful.
   - We compare the factors (elements) against attrition factor to deduce which factor greatly affects the attrition.

 <img width="671" alt="Screenshot 2023-03-23 193212" src="https://user-images.githubusercontent.com/128039205/227191992-996d5316-58c5-440f-97a8-10f1ad198730.png">